Wacky Steps

 Wacky Steps rewards calm timing more than aggressive speed.
 If the road starts to look messy, shorter and more deliberate taps usually work better than trying to force distance.

 Yes.
-You can play Wacky Steps online without downloading or installing anything.
+It can be played online in the browser without downloading anything.

 It can load on mobile browsers, though the play feel is usually better on desktop when you want tighter timing.